 Beckenstein and Spyro Gyra wanted to push the jazz envelope and they received some flak over it.
 “When we first started, a lot of the jazz purists got on our case about calling what we did jazz and now it’s funny to hear us getting respect from the same people,” he said.
 “Like, ‘Wow, what you guys did was so much more intriguing than some of the stuff they hear today.’
 Art manifests itself in a multitude of styles and contexts.
 Isn’t that why we started to play in the first place?”

-At the end of 2019, Spyro Gyra released a new album, Vinyl Tap, the first album of new material in six years.
-It’s full of surprises, like a Latin big band take on Cream’s “Sunshine of Your Love,” a stunning arrangement of Blind Faith’s “Can’t Find My Way Home” and a bluesy, slowed down version of Squeeze’s “Tempted.”
-It took risks that paid off.
+At the end of 2019, Spyro Gyra released a new album of cover songs, Vinyl Tap.
+It’s full of surprises, like a Latin big band take on Cream’s “Sunshine of Your Love,” and a bluesy, slowed down version of Squeeze’s “Tempted.”
+It was a risk that paid off.